copernicus-mogley/zkav.club/README.md

 ### Zk Av Club Foundry

-Zk Av Club Foundry — Salon and Lab is recurring livestream series in which each session combines topical discussions (Salon) with practical workshops (Lab), diving deep into specific aspects of decentralized technologies and creative collaboration.
+Zk Av Club Foundry — Salon and Lab is recurring livestream series.
+Each session combines topical discussions (Salon) with practical workshops (Lab), diving deep into specific aspects of decentralized technologies and creative collaboration.

 **Salon:** Discussions with people who work in the field, covering everything from peer-to-peer (p2p) file sharing to community governance and privacy in collaborative, decentralized ecosystems.